-Read the System Sensor Guide for Proper Use of Smoke Detectors in Duct Applications (A05-1004), which provides detailed information on detector spacing, placement, zoning, wiring, and special applications.
-Copies of this manual are available online at www.systemsensor.com.
+Read System Sensor's Applications Guide for Duct Smoke Detectors (HVAG53), which provides detailed information on detector spacing, placement, zoning, wiring, and special applications.
+This manual is available online at www.systemsensor.com.
 NFPA Standards 72 and 90A should also be referenced for detailed information.

 NOTICE: This manual shall be left with the owner/user of this equipment.

 IMPORTANT: This detector must be tested and maintained regularly following NFPA 72 requirements.
-The detector should be cleaned at least once a year.
+The detector must be tested an maintained regularly following NFPA 72 requirements.
+According to NFPA, the detector should be visually inspected semiannually and functionally tested at least once a year.
+This may need to be more frequent depending on the air quality of the duct supply air.